FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/magazines/1975/1975-01-04-radiocorriere.md

 <p><strong>Wednesday 8 January 1975</strong></p>
 <strong>AT SEVEN IN THE EVENING</strong>
 <strong>7pm <a class="external-link" href="https://en.wikipedia.org/wiki/Rai_2#:~:text=The%20channel%20was%20initially%20referred%20to%20as%20%22Secondo%20Programma%22.">second</a></strong>
-<p>A large group of singers constitutes the cast of the musical column At seven in the evening, hosted by Christian De Sica with Anna Maria Rizzoli and Ingrid Schoeller.</p>
+<p>A large group of singers make up the cast of the musical programme At Seven In The Evening, hosted by Christian De Sica with Anna Maria Rizzoli and Ingrid Schoeller.</p>
-<p>The broadcast, which intends to be open to all types of music without excluding any genre and thus interest the public of all ages and tastes, faithful to this principle, it hosts very popular pop, folk and melodic-modern singers, or those linked to the very fashionable revival.</p>
+<p>The broadcast, which intends to be open to all types of music without excluding any genre and thus interest the public of all ages and tastes, faithful to this principle hosts very popular singers of both pop and folk and melodic-modern song, or linked to the revival that is so fashionable.</p>
-<p>This evening they participate in the Daniel Santacruz Ensemble show, or, one could say, the soundtrack of the summer of '74 with Soleado, Nicola di Bari, Franco Simone, the well-known former Gufi Svampa and Patruno and Ria De Simone.</p>
+<p>This evening the Daniel Santacruz Ensemble will take part in the show, or, one might say, the soundtrack of the summer of '74 with Soleado, Nicola di Bari, Franco Simone, the well-known former Gufi Svampa and Patruno and Ria De Simone.</p>
 <p>The film of the evening is dedicated to the very young singer <span style="text-decoration: underline dashed darkorange 3px;">Lena Zavaroni</span>.</p>
 </figure>
 <br />{: .clear}